-Lobster is a type of shellfish typically boiled or steamed for consumption.
-Lobster can be eaten as a main course, on a roll or added to rich dishes like pasta, mashed potatoes and eggs Benedict, adding an element of decadence.
+Lobster is a type of shellfish that is typically prepared by boiling or steaming.
+It can be eaten as a main course, enjoyed as a sandwich filler, or added to rich dishes like pasta, mashed potatoes, and eggs Benedict.

 Lobster is now seen as a delicacy, in part because of the discovery that cooking the lobster live made it more appetizing, as opposed to killing it first and cooking it later.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of lobster and an in-depth look at its possible health benefits, how to incorporate more lobster into your diet and any potential health risks of consuming lobster.
+It provides a nutritional breakdown of lobster and an in-depth look at its possible health benefits, as well as ways to incorporate more lobster into your diet, and any potential health risks of consuming lobster.

-Although the fatty acid content in lobster is not the highest among fish and shellfish, it should still be a source to consider based on the fact that most people are not getting enough omega-3s from food.
+Although the fatty acid content in lobster is not the highest among fish and shellfish, it is still a considerable source of these important nutrients.

-Selenium has been shown to be a necessary component for proper in thyroid function.
-A meta-analysis has shown that those with thyroid disease who are selenium deficient experience pronounced benefits when increasing their selenium intake, including weight loss and reduced risk for cardiovascular disease and diabetes.1 Lobster is a good source of selenium, along with Brazil nuts and yellowfin tuna.
+A meta-analysis has shown that those with thyroid disease who are selenium-deficient experience noted benefits when increasing their selenium intake, including improved general wellbeing, enhanced mood, and improved thyroid function.
+Lobster is a good source of selenium.

 Mental health benefits

-According to the National Institute on Alcohol and Abuse and Alcoholism of the National Institutes of Health in Bethesda, MD, omega-3 fatty acids have also been shown to decrease aggression, impulsivity and depression in adults.
-This association is even stronger for kids with mood disorders and disorderly conduct issues, like some types of ADHD.2
+According to the National Institute on Alcohol and Abuse and Alcoholism (NIAAA) of the National Institutes of Health in Bethesda, MD, omega-3 fatty acids have also been shown to decrease aggression, impulsivity, and depression in adults.

 - Make lobster patties or burgers.

-Avoid drenching your lobster in cheap butter, which is what they serve at many seafood restaurants.
-Instead, choose a high quality, grass-fed butter and use sparingly.
+Avoid drenching your lobster with cheap butter, which is the type served at many seafood restaurants.
+Instead, choose a high-quality, grass-fed butter and use sparingly.
 Squeeze a lemon wedge over your lobster for a burst of flavor.

 Shellfish are a common food allergen.
-Avoid lobster if you have a history of shellfish allergy.5
+Avoid lobster if you have a history of shellfish allergy.

-Lobster can contain a moderate level of mercury and should be consumed six times or less per month.6 Pregnant women especially should watch their intake of potentially high mercury foods.
+Lobster can contain a moderate level of mercury and should be consumed six times or less per month.
+In particular, women should restrict their intake of potentially high-mercury foods if they become pregnant.

-To minimize the risk of food-borne illness, buy fresh lobster properly refrigerated at 40 degrees Fahrenheit or below.
+To minimize the risk of food-borne illness, buy properly refrigerated, fresh lobster at 40º Fahrenheit (F) or below.
 Pick up lobster at the end of your shopping trip to minimize the time it is exposed to warmer temperatures.
-If the lobster smells overly "fishy," it should be discarded.7
+If the lobster smells overly "fishy," it should be discarded.

-If buying frozen lobster, be sure to defrost in the refrigerator, not on the counter or in the sink, so there is no opportunity for bacteria growth.
-Lobster should be cooked to an internal temperature of 145 degrees Fahrenheit.7
+When buying frozen lobster, be sure to defrost in the refrigerator, not on the counter or in the sink, so there is no opportunity for bacteria growth.
+Lobster should be cooked to an internal temperature of 145º F.

-It is important to note that the total diet or overall eating pattern is the most important factor for disease prevention and achieving good health.
-It is better to eat a diet with variety than to concentrate on individual foods as the key to good health.
+It is important to note that the total diet or overall eating pattern is the most important factor for disease prevention and healthy function.
+It is better to eat a diet with variety than to concentrate on individual foods as the gateway to good health.